 How to control Mustard Aphid in Mustard Farming

 The two most common ways that farmers used to control this Mustard Aphid are Early sowing.
-This is most practised, and the second is using an Aphid resistant variety of seeds.
+This is most practiced, and the second is using an Aphid-resistant variety of seeds.

 - Malathion 5% used as dust for one hectare of 20 to 25 kg required

-in these two insecticides, we can use any of them to control Mustard Aphid.
+with these two insecticides, we can use one of them to control Mustard aphids.

 Cabbage head borer

 Cabbage head borer is not only dangerous to mustard farming, but it also badly affects cabbage farming, cauliflower farming, tomato farming, red gram cultivation, and many other crops.

 it will mainly damage the leaves of the mustard plant stems and other delicate parts of mustard plant-like pods and flowers.

 Systemic insecticides are used to control cabbage head borers such as monocrotophos

 Disease Management In mustard Cultivation